 If you want to hire a whole team of people, but don’t want to spend all of your time coordinating them, you can just hire a whole studio to work on your project.
 Get your branding direction, logo design, and website done all at the same time.
 Maybe throw in some copywriting for good measure.

-It Has an Active Community
+Fiverr Has an Active Community to Help You out

 It has events for creators, a blog, and even a podcast if that’s your thing.
 As a customer, you may be more interested in the forum, where you can get some community support regarding the website itself, the Fiverr apps, and even get opinions on designs that other people are making for you.

-You Can Hire People for Almost Anything
+You Can Hire People for Almost Anything on Fiverr

 In a way, Fiverr is closer to Craig’s List than it is to, for example, 99designs.
 The difference is that there aren’t any ads about missed connections, but you could hire someone to make you a Craig’s List ad about missed connections.